DMTF/Redfish-Tools/doc-generator/README.md

 #### Output mode and format-related configuration keys

 Depending on the output mode and format, the configuration keys in the base configuration file can change.
-Some output modes, such as the property index mode, support additional configuration keys.

 The doc generator supports several output modes and formats through various [configuration keys](README-base-configuration-file.md/#configuration-keys "README-base-configuration-file.md/#configuration-keys").

 ## Usage